jnccd/nixos-config/README.md

 > Since I am always changing the config this is pretty much out of date all the time :)

 > [!WARNING]
-> Since parts of this config are private youll have to substitute some parts of the config to make it work
+> Since parts of this config are private you`ll have to substitute some parts of the config to make it work.
+Notably, the dotfiles also reference my main username.

 1. Use the nixos iso installer to get the basic system
 2. `sudo nixos-generate-config`